Data center: Network infrastructure

-Communications in data centers today are most often based on networks running the Internet protocol suite.
-Data centers contain a set of routers and switches that transport traffic between the servers and to the outside world which are connected according to the data center network architecture.
-Redundancy of the internet connection is often provided by using two or more upstream service providers (see Multihoming).

-Some of the servers at the data center are used for running the basic internet and intranet services needed by internal users in the organization, e.g., e-mail servers, proxy servers, and DNS servers.
+Communications in modern data centers are most often based on networks running the Internet protocol suite.
+Data centers contain a set of routers and switches that transport traffic between the servers and to the outside world, which are connected according to the data center network architecture.
+Redundancy of the internet connection is often provided by using two or more upstream service providers.
+Some of the servers at a data center are used for running the basic internet and intranet services needed by internal users in the organization (e.g., e-mail servers, proxy servers, and DNS servers).

 Network security elements are also usually deployed: firewalls, VPN gateways, intrusion detection systems, and so on.
-Also common are monitoring systems for the network and some of the applications.
-Additional off-site monitoring systems are also typical, in case of a failure of communications inside the data center.
+Also common are monitoring systems for the network and for some applications.
+Additional off-site monitoring systems are also typical in case of a communications failure inside the data center.

+Energy use and environmental impact

+Fueled by growth in artificial intelligence, data centers' demand for power increased in the 2020s.